vmleon/oci-multiplayer-old/livelabs/devops/buildpipeline/buildpipeline.md

   ![DevOps Code Repositories Menu](images/devops-project-code-repositories.png)

     > NOTE: OCI DevOps can host your code without the need of GitHub or any other git service.
+This is the preferred and the easiest way, for security and integration.
+    > <br>
+    > <br>
-This is the preferred way, for security and integration, it is the easiest way.
-In this workshop, we take the approach of GitHub so you can see a more complex scenario with a minutely synchronized mirroring between OCI DevOps Code Repository and Github.
+    > In this workshop, we take the approach of GitHub so you can see a more complex scenario with a minutely synchronized mirroring between OCI DevOps Code Repository and Github.

-5. Click on the mirrored repository to take a look at the code.
+1. Click on the mirrored repository to take a look at the code.

   ![DevOps Code Repositories Click](images/devops-project-code-repositories-click.png)

     > NOTE: Take into account that the initial code mirroring takes a few minutes.
 The system will tell you if the process is on-going.

 6. Go back to the Main page of OCI DevOps Project, Click on the name of your DevOps Project on the breadcrumbs.